maxking/docker-mailman/README.md

 ## Configuration

-Most of the common configuration is defined in `mailman.cfg`.
+Most of the common configuration is defined in `.env`.
 Further custom environment variables should be set via a newly created docker-compose.override.yaml.

 Additionally, there is need for some extra configuration that